 Visit Jalori Pass.
 The pass is 13 km away from the village.
 There is also a day trek to the serene Serolsar lake from the Pass.

 Visit neighboring villages.
 For more natural delight, explore the neighboring villages – Shoja with its step-like mountain fields, Ghiyagi for the grey roof houses surrounded by wheat fields, Tandi with small waterfalls within the river, Chaini which has one of the best representations of wooden architecture in Himachal – all these villages are small and picturesque.

-There are plenty of homestays and guesthouses with a common price 500-700 INR.
-You can find cheaper if you are ready to compromise on some conditions or luxury options.
-There are also plenty of campsites if you are into this thing.
+There are plenty of homestays and guesthouses with a common price 500-800 INR.
+You can find cheaper if you are ready to compromise on some conditions.
+You can as well find luxury options if you are looking for a proper retreat.
+There are also plenty of camps in Jibhi if you are into this thing.

 I’m a huge fan of balconies and terraces in the mountains because I often have to live in my laptop.
-I’ve stayed in Rana Homestay.
-The family running this place is very lovely, you can expect plenty of homey yummy local food and I swear, this lady makes best ajwain(it’s a spice) parathas I’ve ever tried.
+I’ve stayed in Rana Homestay in Jibhi.
+The family running this place is very lovely, you can expect plenty of homey yummy local food and I swear, this lady makes the best ajwain(it’s a spice) parathas I’ve ever tried.

 - Jibhi Inn (they charge less for accommodation, but more for food)